BrycenAB/BrycenAB/README.md

 ## Current Focus

-I'm currently diving deep into the realm of AI and Big Data Trends, staying updated with the latest breakthroughs and developments.
-It's an exciting journey, and I'm constantly expanding my knowledge to solve complex problems using cutting-edge techniques.
+I am currently focusing on expanding my knowledge of the different branches of Artificial Intelligence.

 ## Collaboration and Impact